martimgalvao/hearing_urban_change/README.md

 Many of these area have also seen extensive urban development during the same time period, something to be further examined in a future version of this study.

-There is also one interesting case of an inverse relationship:
+There is also one case of an inverse relationship:

 <p align="center">
   10065 (Upper East Side) <br>